annanow/Neighbourhood-Map-React/README.md

 # Neighbourhood Map React

 This project is part od the Udacity FEND Nanodegree. **Neighbourhood Map React** is a single page app presenting certain places in the neighbourhood.
 In this case - in Warsaw, Poland.
 The app is based na a React framework and uses Google Maps and Foursquare - for location-based services.
+Using Foursquare wasn't a must in this project, however I wanted to demonstrate usage of different services APIs in one app and how they work together.

 ## How to run the project